-The 2018 Parks and Recreation Master Plan identifies a Future School and a Future Outdoor Recreation Location (defined in the Frog Pond West Master Plan as a neighborhood park) south of the subject site and east of the future school site.
+The 2018 Parks and Recreation Master Plan identifies a Future School and a Future Outdoor Recreation Location (defined in the Frog Pond West Master Plan as a neighborhood park) south of SW Frog Pond Lane, south of the subject site and east of the future school site north of SW Boeckman Road.
 The 2017 Frog Pond West Master Plan defines the types of parks and open space anticipated within the Frog Pond West area.
 Proposed street improvements will provide access to the future neighborhood park location.